vduce/randa-kassis-website/public/articles/article7.md

 Societies built on perpetual tension generate individuals unable to adapt to changing conditions.
 This explains why some opposition factions reduced the conflict to simplistic binaries—good versus evil, right versus wrong.
 They lacked strategic vision and remained confined by emotional responses, bound to shallow assumptions incompatible with Syria’s multifaceted reality.

-The International Dimension: Hesitation and the Weight of Calculations
+<i>The International Dimension: Hesitation and the Weight of Calculations</i>

 Two crucial questions posed by Russia remain unanswered by the United States:

 – Who is the viable alternative to the current regime—capable of governing, safeguarding international interests, and maintaining control in Syria?
 – If Assad agrees to step down, where would he and his leadership go?
 And what happens to their assets?
 No country will finance their exile.

 To date, no American team with adequate experience has emerged to manage the complexities of the Syrian file.
 U.S. policymakers appear to have internalised the opposition’s slogans, echoing them in a superficial attempt to promote certain figures and structures.